Create and manage charts

 If you add a chart with a retained Stream query to a dashboard that uses global filters, the query is retained without those filters applied.

-2. Hover over the chart, click the More ( ⋮ ) icon and select Edit (or click CTRL+e).
-Edit icon for a chart The chart opens in the builder where you can edit it.
+From a dashobard, hover over the panel, click the More ( ⋮ ) icon and select Edit (or click CTRL+e).

 You can create an alert from a chart, but because alerts require a specific structure, not all charts can be used to create one.
 If your query contains a group-by, you will not be able to create an alert (the option is disabled).
 For queries that don’t meet other requirements, you’ll be able to edit the query on the Alert Configuration page.